CACDAR-Project/Ohtuprojekti-kesa2020/README.md

 * All CircleCI tests must pass before merging to master
 * Pull requests need at least 2 approvals before merging to master
 * Documentation should be updated whenever any functionality is changed or added

-### Generating documentation for classes, files etc.

-You can run auto-documentation on root with
-`doxygen`

-The documentation can be found in the documentation-folder and viewed on your browser at ./documentation/html/index.html

 ### Repository structure
 ```bash